hlopezvg/backEndDevTest/README.md

 **Phase 1**

 1. Basic controller and service, standard Spring Boot one
-2. No recoverable no
+2. No recoverable alternatives

 **Phase 2**
-1. Besides, the basic construction, we also try to add more elegant handling on the service side by implementing a functional style Either
+1. Besides, the basic construction, we also tried to add more elegant handling on the service side by implementing a functional style Either
-2. We add a callable annotation on our controller hoping to improve the performance on our tests
+2. We added a callable annotation on our controller hoping to improve the performance on our tests

 **Phase 3**
-1. Out of the box, the Callable implementation has not much to offer, we then try to add a more meaningful performance, so we add:
+1. Out of the box, the Callable implementation has not much to offer, then we tried to add a more meaningful performance, so we implemented:
    1. Flux object to work with sink and states
    2. We updated the controller with a very basic example for streaming to generate a single object per invocation
-   3. We also added a retryable and recoverable (the last one just as an example on in what we can do later, send it to queue, or notify an external servie, etc.)
+   3. We also added a retryable and recoverable (the last one just as an example on what we can do later, send it to queue, or notify an external service, etc.)

 **Phase 4**
-1. Use Flux object
+1. Use Flux object only
 2. Remove retryable
 3. Remove recoverable